 8. Defining a Word

 I haven’t picked up a dictionary in a very very long time.
 I probably don’t intend on doing so any time soon either.
-Not since Google offer viagra online this right from their search box.
+Not since Google offer Cheap Antibiotics Online this right from their search box.

 If you’re not sure about the meaning of a word, try using this in Google: define:”keyword” our example is to find out the meaning of the word parlay, so we typed in: define: parlay as shown below: